Report on Plans and Priorities 2015-16

 For the year ending March 31

-The accompanying notes form an integral part of these financial statements.
+The accompanying notes form an integral part of the future-oriented statement of operations.

 1. Methodology and Significant Assumptions

-The main assumptions were adopted as at November 30, 2013 and are as follows:
+The main assumptions underlying the forecasts are as follows:

-- The activities of Fisheries and Oceans Canada will remain substantially the same as for the previous year.
+- The activities of Fisheries and Oceans Canada will remain substantially the same as in the previous year.

 - Allowances for doubtful accounts are based on historical experience.
 The general historical pattern is expected to continue.

 These assumptions were adopted as at November 30, 2014.